R. Clarke Cooper: Donald J. Trump administration

-Other Notable Civic Work
+Other notable civic work

 In 2010, Cooper was elected executive director of the Log Cabin Republicans.
 At the time, former Governor Jeb Bush noted, "During my administration, Clarke was part of an excellent team that built improved relations with the federal government that benefited the citizens of Florida.
 He proved himself to be hardworking and results driven and a genuine public servant."

-Cooper advocated the need for open service before the Congress securing Republican votes while concurrently leveraging the U.S. Supreme Court case of Log Cabin Republicans v.
+Cooper advocated the need for open military service before the Congress securing Republican votes to repeal Don’t ask, don’t tell (DADT) while concurrently leveraging the U.S. Supreme Court case of Log Cabin Republicans v.
 United States.
 In 2011, some social conservatives took issue when Cooper was invited to join the Republican National Committee's finance committee.

 From March 2012 through December 2012, Cooper was a guest op-ed columnist for The Washington Times, writing a column called "Politics and Pride," focusing on political issues from a conservative LGBT perspective.

 In 2013, Cooper was the featured conservative in Timothy Greenfield-Sanders' HBO Documentary "The Out List," and was among notable Republicans who were signatory to an amicus curiae brief submitted to the United States Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.